hmcts/rse-gradle-java-plugin/README.md

 # Gradle Java Plugin

-This plugin applies HMCTS standards for Java projects.
+This plugin assists applying HMCTS standards to Java projects.

 ## Usage

-Apply the plugin
+Apply the plugin in your plugins block in `build.gradle`:

 ```groovy
 plugins {
     id 'uk.gov.hmcts.java' version '[See badge for latest version]'